na-na-hi/renget/archive/tmd2character_mohka.md

 Item Name | Description
 ------ | :----:
 *Worn/Held Item: Sweat Band* | User is immune to *Burn.*
-*Equipped Item: Oran Berry* | Heals the user for 10HP.
+*Equipped Item:* Eᴍᴘᴛʏ | Vacant inventory slot.
-1. Big Apple | Gives +4 to any outside-combat-action.
+1. Tiny Reviver Seed | Revives fainted Pokémon to half HP.
-2. Blast Seed | Explodes on contact for 10 true damage.
+2. Dye Bomb x2 | Explodes in a splash of bright ink. ≥4; The Opponent's Accuracy is decreased by 1.
+Stacks up to 4.
+Can be thrown.
+Has a Berry's AP cost.
-3. Tiny Reviver Seed | Revives fainted Pokémon to half HP.
+3. Eᴍᴘᴛʏ | Vacant inventory slot.
-4. Tiny Reviver Seed | Revives fainted Pokémon to half HP.
+4. Eᴍᴘᴛʏ | Vacant inventory slot.

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.